Church Patronage (Scotland) Act 1711

-The Church Patronage (Scotland) Act 1711 or Patronage Act is an Act of the Parliament of Great Britain (10 Ann.
-C A P. XII).
+The Church Patronage (Scotland) Act 1711 (10 Ann. c.
+21) or Patronage Act or the Veto Act is an act of the Parliament of Great Britain.
 The long title of the act is An Act to restore the Patrons to their ancient Rights of presenting Ministers to the Churches vacant in that Part of Great Britain called Scotland.
 Its purpose was to allow the noble and other Patrons in Scotland to gain control over the Church of Scotland parish churches again, having lost that custom in the Glorious Revolution.

 Pre-Reformation

 The Roman Catholic Church in Scotland received large endowments of land, from the Monarch or landowners, to support Parishes, Abbeys, etc, often with the condition that the donor and his heirs had the right to nominate a suitable cleric or clerics to the enjoy the proceeds of the endowment.
 In the absence of a specific Patron, the Pope was regarded as the universal Patron.
 His patronage was exercised through local bishops.